baalexander/node-xmlrpc/README.md

 ## The What

-node-xmlrpc is a pure JavaScript XML-RPC server and client.
+The xmlrpc module is a pure JavaScript XML-RPC server and client for node.js.

-Pure JavaScript means that the [XML parsing](https://github.com/robrighter/node-xml) and [XML building](https://github.com/robrighter/node-xml) use pure JavaScript libraries, so no extra C dependencies or build requirements. node-xmlrpc can be used as an XML-RPC server, receiving method calls and responding with method responses, or as an XML-RPC client, making method calls and receiving method responses, or as both.
+Pure JavaScript means that the [XML parsing](https://github.com/robrighter/node-xml) and [XML building](https://github.com/robrighter/node-xml) use pure JavaScript libraries, so no extra C dependencies or build requirements.
+The xmlrpc module can be used as an XML-RPC server, receiving method calls and responding with method responses, or as an XML-RPC client, making method calls and receiving method responses, or as both.

-## The Why (XML-RPC and JavaScript?
-Seriously??)

-In short, there's still lots of systems out there that require XML-RPC.

 ## The How